Weak Scale Triggers in the SMEFT: General Strategy and Selected Examples

 These operators are good triggers only if the terms proportional to $v$ dominate over those that contain only the cutoff.
 Whenever the terms proportional to the cutoff in Eq.~\eqref{eq:ex1} dominate, we are in the limit described by Eq.~\eqref{eq:cutoff}, i.e. the VEV of our operator is insensitive to $m_h^2$.
 We find a sensitivity to the Higgs VEV only if $\Lambda_H \lesssim 4 \pi v$, so these operators can only solve the little hierarchy problem.
 We are going to encounter many examples of this kind, where an operator VEV is UV-sensitive and does not break any approximate SM symmetry.
+From here on we are not going to include logs in our estimates and just show upper bounds of the type $\Lambda_H \lesssim 4 \pi v$.
+Being more careful about logs further lowers the upper bounds on $\Lambda_H$ that we list below, since the most superficially divergent diagrams come with the largest powers of logs.
+The generic situation in our calculations is that contributions to the VEV of an operator proportional to the largest power of the cutoff are those with the largest number of loops and therefore the largest power of $\log \Lambda_H$.
+Therefore logs further lower our upper bounds on the cutoff and our $\Lambda_H \lesssim 4\pi v$'s are in this sense conservative bounds.
+This choice does not affect our conclusions, since ultimately we want to show that SMEFT operators are not good triggers.

 Before moving on, it is useful to be more explicit about the cutoff $\Lambda_H$.
 In this work $\Lambda_H$ is the scale where the VEV of our operators and the Higgs mass become calculable.
 We always take it parametrically smaller than $M_{\rm UV}$, the scale suppressing the $d> 4$ operators in the SMEFT.
 For definiteness, we imagine that the SMEFT operators are generated at a larger scale $M_{\rm UV}$, so that our calculations are well-defined.
 In the interest of describing also a simpler and perhaps more realistic UV model, we will often abandon well-defined calculations in favor of estimates where $M_{\rm UV} \simeq \Lambda_{\rm UV}$.